1995 Pacific hurricane season: Hurricane Flossie

 A large circulation with an area of low pressure persisted in the tropical eastern Pacific Ocean in early August.
 The large circulation was well-developed by August 7, and the convection concentrated a few hundred miles southwest of Acapulco.
 Based on its organization, the National Hurricane Center designated the system Tropical Depression Seven-E. On August 8, the depression intensified into Tropical Storm Flossie, based on ship reports.
 The storm paralleled the coast of Mexico as it moved northwestward, and after a decrease of wind shear Flossie developed very deep convection over its center.
 It intensified into a hurricane on August 10, reaching peak winds of 80 mi/h as an embedded warm spot appeared in the center of the storm.
 After maintaining its peak intensity for 18 hours and passing within 75 mi of Baja California Peninsula, Flossie weakened over cooler waters and degenerated to a tropical storm on August 12.
 The storm continued to weaken, and early on August 14 Flossie dissipated.

 The government of Mexico issued a tropical storm warning from Punta Tejupan to Cabo Corrientes early in its life, though it was discontinued shortly thereafter.
 Officials issued a tropical storm watch and later a warning for Baja California Sur south of La Paz, which was later extended from Loreto on the east coast to San Juanico on the west coast.
 The large circulation of Hurricane Flossie produced gusty winds along the west coast of Mexico and southern Baja California Peninsula.
 Cabo San Lucas reported a gust of 55 mph, and San José del Cabo recorded a gust of 65 mph.
 The storm produced heavy rainfall, peaking at 9.72 in at San Felipe/Los Cabos.
 Seven people died in Mexico from the storm, including two that drowned in Cabo San Lucas.
 A monsoon surge moving around its eastern periphery produced heavy rainfall in the American Southwest.
 Flooding from the rainfall killed one person and left eleven motorists stranded.
 Thunderstorms in Tucson, Arizona, produced hurricane-force wind gusts which caused widespread power outages and damage.
-Damage from the storm in Arizona totaled to $5 million (1995 USD; $ USD), although damage in Mexico, if any, is unknown.
+Damage from the storm in Arizona totaled $5 million (1995 USD).